Written by Terry Smith

 As a first-time user, it is important that you spend your money on something that you can actually set up and operate comfortably.
 Some cheaper products (and even some more expensive ones) can be lacking when it comes to quality instructions, so check customer feedback to see what people say about this.
 Having poor instructions isn’t the end of the world as long as there is another resource online that you can turn too.
 A product that is easy to operate, and more importantly; easy to maintain, should be something people new to power tools should be looking for if they don’t have any technical knowledge.

-Whenever I choose a product to go at the top of one of our lists, I always go for the item that offers the right balance between price, durability, and performance; and it’s for these reasons that the Parker brand 62cc petrol chainsaw and accessories set tops our bill today.
-For around a hundred- and fifty-pounds price tag, I seriously doubt you will find something that performs as well as this petrol chainsaw does.
+Whenever I choose a product to go at the top of one of our lists or near, I always go for the items that offer the right balance between price, durability, and performance; and it’s for these reasons that the Parker brand 62cc petrol chainsaw and accessories set tops our bill today for best value petrol chainsaw.
+I seriously doubt you will find something that performs as well as this petrol chainsaw does.
 Now, I’m not saying there aren’t other good choices out there at that price, there certainly are as this list shows, but none of them can handle larger logs in the same way this chainsaw can.
 It’s as simple as that.
 We had the perfect job to test this product out; some thick railway sleepers we were going to use to create some raised beds around the edge of a friend’s garden.
 After mixing up the fuel using the included measurement bottle, and a few pulls of the recoil cord, the Parker 62cc petrol chainsaw kicked into life and sliced through them without any bother.
 It was a nice display of what the air cooled engine’s 3.5HP output can do.
+I also like the nice big anti kick back prongs.
+They fill me with confidence on a cut:

 After seeing this impressive display, we decided to really put it to the challenge and tried to cut up a large, old, Scot’s pine tree that my friend had just had professionally cut down, but hadn’t gotten around to cutting up into firewood.
 This tree was much thicker than the 20” bar on this chainsaw and so, I wasn’t surprised when it struggled to cut through, but then it dawned on me; we hadn’t sharpened the chain since using it a few days before.
 So, after swapping the chain for one of the free spares, we set back about it, and sure enough; it did a very good job at cutting through the pine.
 Of course, we had to be careful and take it steady, and I wouldn’t try to use it like this on a regular basis, but it did complete the task in the end, so props to Parker brand.